PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 Joomla!
 3.7.0 - 'com_fields' SQL Injection    | https://www.exploit-db.com/exploits/42033
 ```

-This yielded a single sql injection vulnerability that abused a parameter in the com_fields component.
-Specifically, this exploit called out that this component was vulnerable to an error-based injection as well as a time-based and boolean-based blind injection.
+This yielded a single sql injection vulnerability that exploited a parameter in the com_fields component.
+Specifically, it identified that this component was vulnerable to an error-based injection as well as a time-based and boolean-based blind injection.
 Further information on the specific vulnerability can be found on the [sucuri blog](https://blog.sucuri.net/2017/05/sql-injection-vulnerability-joomla-3-7.html).

 ### Mapping the database
 I decided to try to map out the database to see if I could leak the admin credentials through one of these injection methods.
 To start, I ran a `sqlmap` command with the `TEB` techniques, representing each of the identified techniques in the vulnerability listing, and the `--dbs` flag to attempt to identify the joomla database.
 I've truncated some of the output to save space.
-However it's worth noting that this run took quite a while as it was left intentionally broad to identify more information about the database.
+It's worth noting that this run took quite a while as it was left intentionally broad to identify more information about the database.

 ```
 msf5 auxiliary(scanner/http/joomla_version) > sqlmap -u "http://10.10.162.223/index.php?option=com_fields&view=fields&layout=modal&list[fullordering]=updatexml" -p 'list[fullordering]' --risk=3 --level=5 --random-agent --proxy http://127.0.0.1:8080 --technique=TEB --dbs